Dawwa1/BackupBot/README.md

     - `/backup {channel} {# of messages}` - backs up amt of messages from `{channel}` to database
     - `/restore {channel}` - restores messages from database to `{channel}`
     - `/clear {channel} {# of messages}` - clears amt of messages from `{channel}`
-    - `list {server}` - lists all the channels and their servers that have been backed up
+    - `/list {server}` - lists all the channels and their servers that have been backed up
     - `/help` - shows help message

+## Free vs Premium

+- Free version: